sul-dlss/infrastructure-integration-test/README.md

 ### Set Dor-Services-App Tokens

-Some integration tests use the `dor-services-client` to interact with the `dor-services-app`.
+Some integration tests use the `dor-services-client` to interact with the `dor-services-app`, others directly (or indirectly) use the `dor-services-app`.
 In order to successfully use the dor-services-app API, you must first have a token set.
 (To generate dor-services-app tokens, see the [dor-services-app README](https://github.com/sul-dlss/dor-services-app#authentication).)
-Note that you'll need to do this for each environment (currently: stage and QA).
+Note that you'll need to do this for each environment (currently: staging and qa).
 Place the value in `config/settings/{ENV}.local.yml`.
 See `config/settings.yml` for the expected YAML syntax.

 ### Set SUNet Credentials